View our Covid-19 Response Learn More- Click to Dismiss

 3. If this child continues to be an eligible individual:

-1. What additions or modifications to the special education and related services are needed to enable this child to meet the IEP goals and to participate, as appropriate, in the general education curriculum?
+1. What additions or modifications to the special education and related services are needed to enable this child to meet the IEP goals and to participate, as appropriate, in the general education curriculum, or for a preschool child, to participate in appropriate activities?

 2. Under what conditions will the IEP team consider exiting this child from special education services?